cinqict/jenkinsdev/blog1.md

 ## Add Multibranch Pipeline
-During startup we want Jenkins to load our Git repository containing the Jenkinsfile.
+During startup i want Jenkins to load my Git repository containing the Jenkinsfile.
 This can be done by adding another Groovy script `initial_project.groovy` to the `init.groovy.d` directory.
-I have added a Hello World Jenkinsfile example to the repository so we let Jenkins look in https://github.com/Dirc/jenkinsdev.git.
+I have added a Hello World Jenkinsfile example to the repository so i can let Jenkins search https://github.com/Dirc/jenkinsdev.git.

 ```groovy
 #!/usr/bin/env groovy